halmasieh/bikesharing/README.md

-most bike riding occurs in the first 20 minutes and then experieces a downward growth until the first hour.
+As shown in the visualization, most bike riding occur in the first 20 minutes and then experiece a downward growth until the first hour.
 Finally, we observe a constant behaviour.

 ii) Checkout Times by Gender: Most trip durations are for male with a large difference from female as you see below: